UK inheritance tax (IHT)

 ATED is due unless an affected property is used for an exempt purpose and a claim is made for the relevant exemption (both after acquiring that property and thereafter every year).

-There are several ATED rate bands, with properties worth over £20 million resulting in £236,250 tax in the ATED year 1 April 2020 to 31 March 2021.
-Also, where a property is acquired which will be subject to ATED, SDLT is payable at a special 15% flat rate.
+There are several ATED rate bands, with properties worth over £20 million paying £244,750 in the ATED year 1 April 2022 to 31 March 2023.
+Also, where a property is acquired which will be subject to ATED, SDLT is payable at a special 15% flat rate (17% if the 2& non-resident surcharge applies).

 Value added tax (VAT)